apache/cordova-docs/www/docs/en/dev/guide/appdev/security/index.md

 There are ways to approximate certificate pinning, such as checking the server's public key (fingerprint) is the expected value when your application starts or at other various times during your application's lifetime.
 There are third-party plugins available for Cordova that can do that.
 However, this is not the same as true certificate pinning which automatically verifies the expected value on every connection to the server.

+There are also plugins that can do true certificate pinning for some platforms, assuming your app is able to do all of its network requests using the plugin (i.e.: no traditional XHR/AJAX requests, etc).

 ## Self-signed Certificates

 Using self-signed certificates on your server is not recommended.
 If you desire SSL, then it is highly recommended that your server have a certificate that has been properly signed by a well-known CA (certificate authority).
 The inability to do true certificate pinning makes this important.